Sion Radamantys Galaviz

-Sion Radamantys Galaviz Medina (born 2005) is a Mexican chess player who holds the title of International Master.
+Sion Radamantys Galaviz Medina (born 2005) is a Mexican chess grandmaster.
 Born in the state of Sinaloa, he currently lives in Mérida, Yucatán.

 Chess career

 In 2022, he took first place in the Alejandro Preve Castro Memorial tournament, finishing ahead of his brother Atlas Adomaitas.

 In 2024, he won the gold medal at the CONADE National Games.
 He represented Mexico at the 45th Chess Olympiad in 2024 in Budapest on board one, scoring 8.5/11 and earning a Grandmaster (GM) norm.
-Having earned sufficient norms and meeting the rating criteria, as of November 2025 he is a GM-elect.

 He qualified to play in the Chess World Cup 2025.
 At the event, he was defeated by Luis Paulo Supi in the first round.